 ATM transfer types and limitations.

 LIMITATIONS.
 You may withdraw up to $600.00 from an ATM each day.
 An ATM card will not be available for accounts with a power of attorney.
+The total daily limit when depositing checks at an ATM is $999,999.99.
+There is no limit on the amount of an individual check up to this amount.
+When depositing cash at an ATM there is no daily cash deposit limit.

 NON-WORKING ATMs.
 If the ATM where you are making the transfer (a) does not have enough cash, or (b) was not working properly and you knew about the breakdown when you started the transfer, we will not be liable to you for failing to complete the transfer.